President: D. A. Aldridge

 Don DeMaria is originally from Jacksonville, Florida.
 He has lived in the Lower Keys since 1977 and has worked mainly in the commercial fishing industry.
 Don has also served on various Federal and State fisheries’ advisory panels and served one term on the Sanctuary Advisory Panel.
 Don resides on Summerland Key with his wife Karen and they have one child, Dora DeMaria, who lives in Key West and works for Reef Relief.

 Dora DeMaria was born and raised in the Florida Keys and the chain of islands have always held a special place in her heart.
 Dora attended Florida State University and completed her Bachelor of Science in Environmental Science with a focus on Oceanography.
 She also completed several environmental internships, most notably an internship where she designed educational programs about sea turtles for an after school group located in the Florida panhandle.
 She also joined the Netflix original movie Chasing Coral at the 2017 Sundance Film Festival aboard the traveling ocean bus where she worked with the underwater virtual reality headsets.
-Dora then interned for Reef Relief as the Stormwater Education Intern and Education Intern, and then volunteered during Reef Relief’s summer Coral Camp.
-From her experiences, Dora realized how much she enjoyed teaching others, especially children, about marine life and conservation.
-She is currently employed at Reef Relief as the Education Manager.
-Dora is incredibly excited to fight for environmental protections and engage our community as a board member for Last Stand.
+Dora then interned for Reef Relief as the Stormwater Education Intern, Education Intern and then volunteered during Reef Relief’s summer Coral Camp.
+Since working for Reef Relief, she has taught over 16,000 students in classroom settings and helped successfully launch a virtual platform that has reached over 200,000 people around the world.
+Recently, Dora was promoted to Education Director at Reef Relief.
+She is incredibly excited to fight for environmental protections and engage our community as a board member for Last Stand.

 Dottie Moses and her husband moved to Key Largo in 1982 from Miami.
 She is a 3rd generation South Floridian.
 After retiring from AT&T in 2002, Dottie spent time traveling and began volunteering.
 Today, in addition to her work for Last Stand, Dottie helps raise native plants for Dagny Johnson Botanical State Park, the hardwood hammock that was saved from development and was the catalyst for the Florida Keys to be designated an Area of Critical State Concern.
 She is also a volunteer for Crocodile Lake National Wildlife Refuge where she helps maintain the butterfly garden, builds nests for the endangered woodrat and plants torchwood trees for the endangered Schaus Swallowtail Butterfly.
 During sea turtle nesting season, Dottie volunteers to survey nests on Sea Oats beach.